Guavalines/calculator/README.md

 # CALCULATOR

 # Description
-This is a simple calculator.
+This is a simple calculator built with Python.

 # Tools
 Python